-As with constantly evolving technology, we’ve adopted Alexa and various other voice assistants at phenomenal rates; also, we’re now able to listen to a lot more podcasts than earlier.
-Personal, audio-centric, and distinctively intimate, podcasts and Alexa beautifully complement one another.
-Also, one of the most popular Alexa uses is listening to podcasts.
+As with constantly evolving technology, we’ve adopted Alexa and various other voice assistants for different types of content, including podcasts.
+Personal, audio-centric, and distinctively intimate podcasts and Alexa beautifully complement one another.

 Table of Contents

 In its default state, Alexa can serve podcasts through TuneIn.
-Upon asking, “Alexa, can you stream History of Podcast Revisionist,” then she summons the latest episode through the service.
+Upon asking, “Alexa, can you play [name of podcast],” she’ll automatically play the most recent episode from the service.

-While you’re not able to name certain podcast episodes, you can play one preceding episode that now plays “Alexa, play previous episode.”
+While you cannot name specific podcast episodes, you can play the preceding episode by asking, “Alexa, play the previous episode.”

-You can also ask Alexa to “play podcast,” and then she’ll play the one that you inevitably won’t appreciate.
+You can also ask Alexa to “play podcast,” but then she may play a random show that you won’t enjoy as much.

 The Alexa App is also great for finding and controlling podcasts.

-- You can open the Alexa App on a mobile device or also at alexa.amazon.com.
+- You can open the Alexa App on a mobile device or at alexa.amazon.com.

 - Now Select Podcasts.

-TuneIn search bars can also be used whenever you want to find a certain podcast.
+TuneIn search bars can also be used whenever you want to find a specific podcast.

-You can explore through different categories for discovering the podcast of your niche and then tune to one specific episode.
+You can explore different categories for discovering the podcast of your niche and then tune in to one specific episode.

-At the app top, you can choose the desired speaker (s).
+At the top, you can choose the desired speaker (s).

-Use Pocket Casts for Playing Podcasts on the Alexa
+Using Pocket Casts for playing podcasts on Alexa

-Once everything gets synced, you can easily access podcasts after simply talking to the enabled speakers.
-And considering this can be the first iteration of the skill, it isn’t actually a lot clunky.
+Once everything is synced, you can easily access podcasts after talking to the enabled speakers.

-Also, there isn’t any way of skipping ahead for an episode if the sync didn’t get things matched up where you left it earlier.
+Also, there isn’t any way of skipping ahead an episode if syncing didn’t get things where you left off earlier.

-- Alexa, ask the AnyPod for playing episode (number) of (name of the podcast).
+- Alexa, ask AnyPod to play episode (number) of (name of the podcast).

 - Alexa, play (previous/next) episode.

-- Alexa, ask AnyPod to subscribe (name of the podcast)
+- Alexa, ask AnyPod to subscribe to (name of the podcast).

-- Alexa, ask the AnyPod, “What are my subscriptions?”
+- Alexa, ask AnyPod, “What are my subscriptions?”.

 Enable skills through Alexa App:

-- Open the app Alexa on the mobile device or at alexa.amazon.com.
+- Open the Alexa app on your mobile device or at alexa.amazon.com.

-If you’re opting for the Stitcher app, you’ll have to accept mature audience content; then, you can link skill to the Stitcher account – which is a good thing, in theory, as this keeps material in sync.
+If you’re opting for the Stitcher app, you can link the skill to the Stitcher account – which is an excellent way to keep material in sync.
 Also, this can be done in the Alexa app after clicking the Home screen prompt or after following the below-mentioned steps:

 - Open the Alexa application on your phone or visit alexa.amazon.com.